 The Master Brewer is the person who is responsible for creating recipes, starting new batches of beer, monitoring progress, testing batches, and so on.
 Every brewery needs an experienced Master Brewer who understands the process from start to finish and knows how to control quality along the way so that you end up with a delicious finished product.

 Hire talent, but train if you have to.
 You can train employees with no previous experience working in a brewery, but since there will be many other challenges when you are opening a brewery for the first time, it is advisable to hire people who already have some experience in the field.
-You can use hiring software to help streamline your hiring process.
+You can use hiring software and job posting software to help streamline your hiring process.

 6. Get a license from the TTB.

 The TTB is the Alcohol and Tobacco Tax and Trade Bureau, a department of the United States Treasury.
 Every brewery must obtain a Brewer's Notice from the TTB in order to operate legally in the United States.
-You can apply for your Brewer's Notice online through the TTB website, www.ttb.gov.
+You can apply for your Brewer's Notice online through the TTB website.

 When you are filling out the Brewer's Notice application form, it's best to include as much information as possible about your brewery.
 This will increase the chances of your application being accepted.
 Include details about your legal structure, your business location, and so on.